joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 # Where do you think you stand now?

 - 😅 "We just realized no one actually owns the gateway config."
-- 🌱 “We’re maturing fast, but still figuring out how to scale safely.”
+- 🌱 “We’re maturing, but still figuring out how to scale safely.”
 - 🏆 "We've got solid foundations and room to grow."

 ---